Parnassianism: Transnational influences

 Despite its French origins, Parnassianism was not restricted to French authors.
 Perhaps the most idiosyncratic of Parnassians, Olavo Bilac, Alberto de Oliveira's disciple, was an author from Brazil who managed carefully to craft verses and metre while maintaining a strong emotionalism in them.
 Polish Parnassians included Antoni Lange, Felicjan Faleński, Cyprian Kamil Norwid and Leopold Staff.
 A Romanian poet with Parnassian influences was Alexandru Macedonski.
 Florbela Espanca was a Parnassian Portuguese poet (Larousse), as was Cesário Verde.

+Many prominent Turkish poets of Servet-i Fünun such as Tevfik Fikret, Yahya Kemal Beyatlı and Cenap Şahabettin were inspired by Parnassianism.

 British poets such as Andrew Lang, Austin Dobson and Edmund Gosse were sometimes known as "English Parnassians" for their experiments in old (often originally French) forms such as the ballade, the villanelle and the rondeau, taking inspiration from French authors like Banville.
 Gerard Manley Hopkins used the term Parnassian pejoratively to describe competent but uninspired poetry, “spoken on and from the level of a poet’s mind”.
 He identified this trend particularly with the work of Alfred Tennyson, citing the poem "Enoch Arden" as an example.

-Many prominent Turkish poets of Servet-i Fünun were inspired by Parnassianism such as Tevfik Fikret, Yahya Kemal Beyatlı and Cenap Şahabettin.